 Simple Vanilla Buttercream

 Jump to Recipe

-unwrapped white cupcake with white swirled frosting
+a white cupcake with a swirl of white icing

+Simple Vanilla Buttercream